 Khao San Road

-One of the most popular street in the city, which is quite surprising considering the size of the street.
+One of the most popular streets in the city, which is quite surprising considering the size of the street.
 A perfect way to spend an evening is a visit to this street.
-Stroll around the street and experience fun and a chilled out atmosphere due to the intensity of the locals and tourists visiting this place.
+Stroll around the street and experience fun and a chilled-out atmosphere due to the intensity of the locals and tourists visiting this place.
 Shop for cheap and reasonable goods ranging from pirated CDs to handicrafts and souvenirs.
-You can find cheap places to stay during your trip and it is also well connected to travel to other parts of Thailand.
-Apart from this, there are plenty of places to taste authentic Thai food.
+You can find cheap places to stay during your trip and it is also well-connected to travel to other parts of Thailand.
+Apart from this, there are plenty of places to taste authentic street food in Bangkok.
 Do try out the Thai massage, a perfect way to revitalize your senses post a hectic day.

 Chao Phraya River